When it came to the principle of time in/ time out, I thought I understood it thoroughly. But I was making one substantial mistake.

 Sobbing, he nodded.

 This was the first time I was able to stay with him.
-Moreover, it was the first time I had gotten more than a primal, angry grunt as a response.
+Moreover, this was the first time I had gotten more than a primal, angry grunt as a response.

 I couldn’t believe it.